AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 Upgrades are done from the Controller UI.
 To check for an available update and perform an upgrade, follow these steps:

 #.
-Follow the directions listed below in this document to update your IAM policies in all accounts, before starting the upgrade process
+Follow the directions listed in this `document to update your IAM policies <https://docs.aviatrix.com/HowTos/iam_policies.html#automatically-updating-iam-policies>`_ in all accounts, before starting the upgrade process
 #.
-Log in to your Controller.
+Head to Upgrade section by logging in to your Controller, expand `Settings` navigation menu item and click on `Maintenance`
 #.
-Expand `Settings` navigation menu item
-#.
-Click `Maintenance`
-#.
-Click `Dry Run` to make sure the controller and gateway are in contact and allowed to download our software from our release server.
+Click `Dry Run` to make sure the controller and gateway are in contact and allowed to download software from our release server.
 If the `Dry Run` is unsuccessful, you may want to check controller/gateway security groups and VPC DNS settings to make sure their outbound traffic to Internet is allowed.
 #.
 Make a backup before the upgrade by following the instructions documented `here <https://docs.aviatrix.com/HowTos/controller_backup.html>`_.
 #.
 Please clean up your bucket where you store your controller backups, so that only the last 3 relevant configuration files are seen.
 Any old configurations should be moved out to your archive bucket/folder.
 #.
-Click `Upgrade to the latest` to upgrade your software to the latest version
+Click on `"Upgrade to the latest"` to upgrade your software to the latest version

     #.
 If upgrading from a release<3.3.x: Please upgrade to the next immediate release by entering the right version in "Upgrade to custom release" - the correct order is: 2.5, 2.6, 2.7, 3.0, 3.1, 3.2, 3.3
     #.
 Upgrading from a release>=3.3.x: The Aviatrix Controller will enforce incremental upgrades, so please click on "Upgrade to the Latest".
 You might have to go through multiple upgrades before you reach the latest release.
 Follow the directions in the next note when you upgrade to release 4.0